Cool, Dry Weather Likely In Balochistan - UrduPoint

 Cool, Dry Weather Likely In Balochistan

-The Meteorological Department forecast cool and dry weather in Quetta and other respective areas of Balochistan for next 24 hours
+The Meteorological Department forecast cold and dry weather in Quetta and other parts of Balochistan for next 24 hours